tmlnv/idifcy/README.md

 ### DockerHub

-Due to a dependency on a specific version of `ifcopenshell` that is not available on PyPI, the current working build of idifcy is only available through DockerHub.
+Note: The current version of idifcy relies on a specific version of ifcopenshellthat that is not available on PyPI.
+Therefore, to use idifcy, you must pull the working build from DockerHub.

-You can pull the latest image directly from DockerHub:

 ```commandline
 docker pull tmlnv/idifcy:latest